-We turn money into the enemy when we realize that having money has negative consequences and can cause us pain.
+We turn money into the enemy when we realize that having money can cause us pain

 Money is scary to many people.
 People have many limiting beliefs about money, people who have money or who have an open money flow.

-And because of these beliefs, having money can give rise to jealousy from the people close to us and cost us our relationships.
+Having money can give rise to jealousy and cost us our relationships.

-Instead of everyone mourning and remembering my grandma, my family was fighting about how money was spent and how a private hospital would have been better.
+Instead of everyone mourning and remembering my grandma, my family was fighting about how money was spent and how she should have been taken to a private hospital.

-Nobody pointed out that our schooling was being paid for by my dad and that these were his ex-in-laws and he had no financial obligation towards them.
+Nobody pointed out that our schooling was being paid for by my dad, that these were his ex-in-laws and he had no financial obligation towards them.

 In my meditation I saw how in that moment I made a decision about money – I decided that having money and having access to things makes people hate you.

-I remember thinking – I don’t want something if other people can’t have it and they hate me for having it.
+I remember thinking – I don’t want something if it's only going to bring me pain and make others hate me for having it.

-This was a big thing for me because my cousins often accused me of not thinking like them and not seeing the world the way they do, which made me feel like an outsider.
+I made this decision because I wanted so badly to belong and my cousins often accused me of not thinking like them or seeing the world the way they did, which made me feel like an outsider.

-I desperately wanted to blend in with the family but unfortunately for me, most of the people on that side of my family aren’t very good with money.
+I desperately wanted to blend in with my mom's family but unfortunately for me, most of the people on that side of my family aren’t very good with money.

-So unconsciously blended in by blocking money and without realizing it I turned money into the enemy.
+So I chose to blend in by blocking money and without realizing it I turned money into the enemy.

-Added to that was the fact that my one cousin would often beat me (no one knew this was even happening) because he felt I was trying to make myself better than everyone else.
+Added to that was the fact that my one cousin would often beat me because he felt I was trying to make myself better than everyone else.

 The message that I got during these incidents was that it was wrong to aspire to be better or want more.
-I started to believe that it wasn’t safe to be visible or different from others.
+I learned that it wasn’t safe to be visible or different from others.

-This is something I battled with for years and it held me back financially and as an entrepreneur because as soon as I tasted success, I’d lose friends and I’d withdraw into my shell and start panicking because success didn’t feel physically or emotionally safe.
+This belief held me back financially and it held me back in business because as soon as I tasted success, I’d lose friends, withdraw into my shell and start panicking because success didn’t feel physically or emotionally safe.

-Sometimes we hold ourselves back financially to make the people around us feel comfortable so we don’t lose their friendship and support.
+we hold ourselves back financially to make the people around us feel comfortable so we don’t lose their friendship and support

 In this case money becomes the enemy because having money can cause the people around us to treat us differently.

-I’ve seen how this has played out in life, which is why I’ve become an advocate for finding our tribe so we can give ourselves permission to thrive and know that it’s okay to play big and ask the universe for more.
+I’ve seen this in life, which is why I’ve become an advocate for finding our tribe so we can give ourselves permission to thrive and know that it’s okay to play big and ask the universe for more.

-Humans are by nature tribal creatures and a huge part of us wants to feel like we belong, so when we form our own tribe, can get that sense of belonging.
+Humans are by nature tribal creatures and a huge part of us wants to feel like we belong and forming our own tribe can give us that sense of belonging.